Pin tumbler lock: Vulnerabilities

-Lock picking

 The basic pin tumbler lock alone is vulnerable to several lock picking methods.
 The most straightforward include lock bumping and snap guns.
 To combat this, many higher security cylinders incorporate the use of a variety of specialised pins, collectively known as security pins, that are designed to catch in the lock cylinder if a snap gun or bump key is used.
 Some types of security pin are spool pins that have a narrow machined waist, so called because they resemble a cotton spool, and serrated pins which are driver and/or key pins that have one or more narrow grooves cut into them, known as serrations.
 Both these pin modifications can give an inexperienced or opportunist lock picker the illusion of progress by causing the lock core to partially rotate or emit extra clicks.
 These may make the pin appear to be set when in fact it is still blocking the shear line and preventing the lock from opening.
 These and other security pin designs can add delay (increasing the chance of being apprehended) and, by adding complexity, may deter an attacker who does not know how to defeat these countermeasures.
 Generally speaking, an attack by a sufficiently experienced picker may eventually succeed.
 Some security pins as well as different spring designs can also make a bumping attack less likely to succeed, though this may depend on factors such as the degree of variation in bitting height between adjacent cuts in the operating key.

-Lock snapping

-Lock snapping is a method of forced entry that certain types of cylinder locks are vulnerable to, such as the euro cylinder which are commonly found on uPVC doors in Europe.
+Lock snapping is a method of forced entry that certain types of cylinder locks are vulnerable to.
 Lock snapping involves applying a strong torque force to the lock cylinder, usually with a pair of locking pliers, thereby breaking the mechanism and allowing access to the latch.
 It can take between 50 seconds and 2 minutes to snap the lock and gain entry.
 Police in the UK have estimated that around 22 million doors throughout the country could be at risk from lock snapping.

 Lock snapping is possible when the lock has a weakness where the retaining bolt passes through a thinner part of the lock.
 A recent development is to build a lock with a front section that snaps off the main body, leaving enough of the mechanism behind to prevent access to the operating latch.
 Some designs feature more than one sacrificial section which can stop the door from being opened from the attacked side (even with the key) while allowing the door to be opened from the other side.